OzzyGoylusun/Python.-Exploratory-Data-Analysis-for-Spotify-and-YouTube-Popularity/README.md

 ### Data Analysis

-What I enjoyed most in this EDA project was the challenge of calculating correlation coefficients between multiple track measures to uncover hidden patterns and relationships.
+What I enjoyed most in this EDA project was the challenge of calculating correlation coefficients between multiple track measures to uncover potential hidden patterns and relationships.
 Consequently, I found that resorting to a correlation matrix was an effective solution for revealing such insights:

 ```python
 rows_with_na = main_sy_df[['Danceability', 'Energy', 'Key', 'Loudness',